 Molecular biosciences

 From the green factories of nature to the invisible world of microorganisms, we delve into the intricacies of life.
-Our research spans plant biology, microbiology, bioinformatics, and telomere research, revealing the mysteries of life from genomes to telomeres.
+Our research spans plant biology, microbiology, bioinformatics, and telomere research.

 A close-up on some barley.
 Photo.